Coroner’s inquests are held when a death is suspicious or the cause of a death is unclear.

 What is an inquest?

 An inquest is usually held when a postmortem cannot identify a cause of death.
-An Inquest is a formal investigation conducted by a coroner to determine the identify of the deceased, as well as where, when and how they died.
+An inquest is a formal investigation conducted by a coroner to determine the identity of the deceased, as well as where, when and how they died.

 They cannot take place until six weeks after the death and are usually held in a courtroom though the setting is not as formal as in a trial.

 Witnesses will be invited to attend the inquest to testify on the circumstances of the death.
 Who is called to be a witness differs in each case, but it could include doctors, nurses, police officers or eyewitnesses.